General · · 17 min read

 Recognize Symptoms of Childhood Trauma in Adult Life

-Indicators of childhood trauma triggers in adulthood can manifest in various ways, deeply impacting both mental and physical health.
+Indicators of childhood trauma can manifest in various ways, deeply impacting both mental and physical health.
 Have you ever felt overwhelmed by your past?
 Typical signs include:

 1. Emotional dysregulation